-An individual who disagrees with a selection decision may request the Library relocate or withdraw an item from the collection by submitting a written Request for Reconsideration Form available at the Library.
-The Library Director and Collection Development Committee will review the request in relation to the selection criteria and this collection development policy.
+An individual who disagrees with a selection decision may request the Library relocate or withdraw an item from the collection by submitting a written Statement of Concern Form available via the Library website.
+Anyone submitting a Statement of Concern Form must have active Goleta and Santa Ynez Valley Libraries card showing usage at least six months prior to the request.
+The City Librarian and collection development staff will review the request in relation to the selection criteria and this collection development policy.
 Once a decision is made, the individual will be notified of the decision in writing.
+If a title has been reviewed and the determination is made to keep it in the collection, it will not be reconsidered for the next five years.